Lord Balarama: Who is He

 He first expands Himself into Baladeva, or Balarama, who is considered Krishna’s second body and brother.
-Balarama assists in Lord Krishna’s innumerable spiritual pastimes in both the spiritual and materials realms.
+Balarama assists in Lord Krishna’s innumerable spiritual pastimes in both the spiritual and material realms.

 Lord Balarama is also Lord Sankarshana, the predominator of the creative energy.
 He creates and is also the shelter of the material and spiritual worlds.
 By the will of Krishna and the power of the spiritual energy, Lord Balarama creates the spiritual world, which consists of the planet Goloka Vrindavana [the supermost spiritual planet] and the Vaikuntha planets [in the spiritual sky].
 (Chaitanya-caritamrita, Madhya-lila, 20.255-6)